-In a rare and very personal candid interview, Dr. Lucy Jones, the world’s most foremost authority on earthquakes, opens up to LA Stories with Giselle Fernandez and shares her remarkable career journey and the challenges that came as a woman rising to the top of her profession.
+In a rare and very personal, candid interview, Dr. Lucy Jones — the world’s foremost authority on earthquakes — opens up to "LA Stories with Giselle Fernandez" and shares her remarkable career journey as well as the challenges that came as a woman rising to the top of her profession.

-Watch LA Stories with Giselle Fernandez every Monday at 9 p.m. on Spectrum News 1.
+Watch "LA Stories with Giselle Fernandez" every Monday at 9 p.m. on Spectrum News 1.